danieltjw/aifutures/README.md

 - Past: 90% Creating : 10% Curation
 - Future: 20% Creating : 80% Curation

+Professional art work may not be able to complete with future AI systems.
+Instead, most art work will be done by hobbyist who create art as leisure.

+Human created art will be more unconventional and more weird as it does not need to cater to professional standards.

 ---

 # Future of Good and Evil, Emotions